davidldphan94/CIS600_Fall2020_Term_Project/README.md

   ### scrape_replies.py
   Code that scrapes replies to memes off the internet from a certain user, gathers the meme that is being replied after scraping the replies off twitter, and runs sentiment analysis on replies to the memes using VADER.

+  ### scrape_replies.txt
+  Text file returned after runnign scrape_replies.
+Contains sentiment analysis of replies to a twitter handle scraped from twitter and the tweet replied to.

+### Instructions to Run:

+Graph Generation and Sentiment Analysis on memes
+  1) Run meme_graph first using "python meme_graph.py" on the terminal.
+It should output a graph and a text file of tweets after iteration.
+  2) Run sentiment analysis on the text file returned from meme_graph using "python sentiment_analysis.py" to return the sentiment analysis of the lines in the text file.

+Sentiment Analysis on meme replies
+  1) Run scrape_replies after running "python scrape_replies.py" on the terminal.
+Feel free to change the twitter handle in question if needed.
+  2) Text file scrape_replies.txt should be returned, yielding all the sentiment analysis values run using VADER in NLTK.